bernie-skipole/pi02/README.md

 **Security**

-Using these instructions the service will be running as root, and the password authentication is basic and unencrypted.
+Using these instructions the service will be running as root, and the password authentication is unencrypted.
 These factors are considered unsafe on the internet, therefore this project is intended for a safe environment such as an internal LAN only.

 **Further Development**